-Lastly, it should be noted that the Company, taking into account the dynamics over time of the spread of the COVID-19 virus and in order to contain the risks of contagion related to attendance at the shareholders' meeting - with reference to the shareholders' meetings held during the 2020, 2021 and 2022 financial years - availed itself of the option set forth in Article 106, section 4, of Law Decree no. 18 of March 17, 2020, converted into law, with amendments, by Article 1, section 1, Law no. 27 of April 24, 2020, as amended, providing for the intervention in the Shareholders' Meeting by those entitled exclusively through the representative designated by the Company pursuant to Article 135-undecies of the TUF and Article 11.5 of the Articles of Association.
-The Company is of the opinion that this method of conducting shareholders' meetings has neither limited nor diminished in any way the shareholders' interest in exercising their rights, also showing that this different method of conducting shareholders' meetings - also insofar as it is accompanied by the adoption of additional voluntary measures by the Companies to protect shareholders' rights - has effective potential in terms of operational efficiency.
+Lastly, it should be noted that the Company, taking into account the dynamics over time of the spread of the COVID-19 virus and in order to contain the risks of contagion related to attendance at the shareholders' meeting - with particular reference to the shareholders' meetings held during the 2020, 2021 and 2022 financial years - availed itself of the option set forth in Article 106, section 4, of Law Decree no. 18 of March 17, 2020, converted into law, with amendments, by Article 1, section 1, Law no. 27 of April 24, 2020, as amended, providing (recently, also at the shareholders' meeting held in 2023) for the intervention in the Shareholders' Meeting by those entitled exclusively through the representative designated by the Company pursuant to Article 135-undecies of the TUF and Article 11.5 of the Articles of Association.
+The Company is of the opinion that this method of conducting shareholders' meetings has neither limited nor diminished in any way the shareholders' interest in exercising their rights, also showing that this different method of conducting shareholders' rights - has effective potential in terms of operational efficiency.

-14. Other corporate governance procedures (pursuant to Article 123-bis, section 2, letter a, TUF)
+14. Other corporate governance procedures (pursuant to Article 123- bis, section 2, letter a), TUF)